Burgin’s Yard and Row

 He was also first cousin to Bob Burgin-Richardson whom we are about to meet.

-In 1859 he married Ironville-born Julia Brown, daughter of carter John and Judith (nee Wallis) but within four years Julia was dead, less than two weeks after the birth of their second daughter Marina.
-The latter died in infancy and so Adeline’s ‘one daughter’ is Lizzie Mary born in July 1860.
+Bob Burgin – alias Robert Wheatley Burgin-Richardson, plumber, painter, glazier and fitter, was one of the two sons of Robert senior and Mary (nee Wheatley) and was born in 1837.
+On December 18th, 1859 he married Ironville-born Julia Brown, daughter of carter John and Judith (nee Wallis) but within four years Julia was dead, less than two weeks after the birth of their second daughter Marina.
+The latter died in infancy and so Adeline’s ‘one daughter’ is Lizzie Mary born on July 5th, 1860.

 After the death of her mother, Lizzie Mary went to live with her grandfather Robert, while her father Bob took up residence at 44 Derby Road, with a widow named Mary Ann Siddons.
+They continued to live there and eventually got married on May 21st, 1882.
+Mary Ann died there in July 1885 aged 43, and Bob died in South Street on August 7th, 1888.

+He married Eliza Marshall of Long Eaton on October 11th, 1856.
 She was a daughter of Thomas, the innkeeper of the Navigation Inn at Trent Lock, and Elizabeth (nee Burton).
+After their marriage William and Eliza left for Babbington and then Kimberley where they farmed.

 In July 1842 Eliza Marshall’s older sister Sarah had married Ilkeston butcher Isaac Burgin-Richardson, cousin of William.
-We shall meet her later at Mount Street off Bath Street.

-Clementia died in infancy.
+Clementia who died in infancy in 1826.

-Elizabeth married Edmund Tatham.
+Elizabeth who married Edmund Tatham.

-Marina married Charles Sudbury.
+Marina who married Charles Sudbury.

-Then came Mrs. Butt, the mother of the late James Butt,
+Then came Mrs. Butt, the mother of the late James Butt.

 Two possibilities – which one was ‘Mrs. Butt’?
 What do you think?